 If you’re 45 or older, you’ll need to renew your licence to drive lorries, minibuses or buses every 5 years.
 When you reach 65, you’ll need to renew your licence every year.

-56 days before your driving licence runs out, you’ll receive 2 forms from DVLA:
+You’ll get 2 forms from DVLA 56 days before your driving licence runs out:

 - an ‘application for renewal of lorry and bus entitlement’ (D47P)

 How to apply